 The course provides an opportunity for students to:

-Students enrolling in the Bachelor of Nursing (Hons) will be supervised by one or two members of the School of Nursing and Midwifery staff.
-Topics for honours projects are allocated by the School through a process of negotiation with the supervising staff member and the applicant.
+Students enrolling in the Bachelor of Nursing (Hons) will be supervised by two staff members, at least one of whom is based in Nursing and Midwifery.
+Topics for honours projects are allocated through a process of negotiation with the supervising staff member and the applicant.
 In some instances, projects will be part of an ongoing project within the context of a larger research team.
-Information about honours projects for 2013 is available in the Bachelor of Nursing Handbook.
+Information about honours projects for 2015 is available in the Bachelor of Nursing Handbook.
 Please contact the Bachelor of Nursing (Hons) Course Coordinator, Damhnat McCann to discuss available projects.

 Applicants for the Bachelor of Nursing (Honours) program normally require a Bachelor of Nursing with an average of at least Credit in the second and third years.